-- 14. Plaintiff Tom Clements regularly travels on Interstate 20 between Columbia, SC and Atlanta, GA, the main DOE transport corridor between SRS and LANL, where plutonium shipped to SRS for disposal will be processed before being shipped back to New Mexico for disposal in the WIPP facility, and the Pantex site in Texas, where plutonium pits will be stored prior to shipment to SRS for processing, if the SRS pit project proceeds as planned. - 15.
-In the event of a serious accident at the pit facilities at SRS, workers would be especially vulnerable to impacts of the release of radioactive and hazardous materials and offsite populations, including individuals who live, travel, and/or recreate in the vicinity of SRS such as Mr. Clements, would also be at risk of exposure.
-There is a risk of a catastrophic failure of the repurposed and overhauled MOX Facility, a facility that was never designed to support plutonium pit production.
-The harms to SRS Watch also include the deprivation of environmental information and analysis to which it is legally entitled and denial of an opportunity for informed public participation that is a cornerstone of the NEPA process. - 16.
+- 25. Given the history of plutonium fires at DOE's now-closed Rocky Flats pit production site near Denver, Colorado, down-wind exposure from accidents at a pit production facility are real and not speculative and these specific risks must be analyzed.
+Moreover, increased earthquake activity in South Carolina during June of 2022, which was experienced by Mr. Clements, creates a concern about potential impacts to pit production at SRS and plutonium storage that warrants a new or supplemental PEIS. - 26.
+There can be no doubt of the significant environmental consequences of producing plutonium pits at SRS.
+Not only have pits never been produced there, but production requires a total overhaul of the defunct MOX facility, which was the underlying subject matter in South Carolina v.
+United States, 912 F.3d 720 (4th Cir.
+2019).
+Not insignificant to the analysis is the fact that SRS has suffered from so much environmental contamination that it has been designated a "Superfund" National Priorities List Site since 1989 by the Environmental Protection Agency.
+While existing waste at SRS poses environmental and health risks, it is the creation and handling of newly created plutonium waste (TRU waste) and dumping of low-level waste from pit production in unlined trenches at SRS that will exacerbate environmental and health concerns, which Defendants failed to adequately address in only a site-specific analysis instead of a PEIS. - 27.
 Plaintiff the Gullah/Geechee Sea Island Coalition ("Gullah/Geechee SIC") is a non-profit organization that operates in accordance with the mission of the Gullah/Geechee Nation to preserve, protect, and promote its people's history, culture, language, and homeland.
-The Gullah/Geechee SIC also seeks to institute and demand official recognition of the governance (minority rights) necessary to accomplish its mission to protect its community through collective efforts, which will provide a healthy environment, care for the well-being of each person and provide economic empowerment.
-The Gullah/Geechee Nation spans from North Carolina to northern Florida and receives the downward flow of the Savannah River, which brings its benefits and also could bring disastrous impacts to a community that relies so closely on the water, as discussed below.
-Plaintiff Gullah/Geechee SIC was a signatory to a letter sent to DOE and NNSA on April 20, 2021, again requesting that a new or supplemental programmatic

-EIS be prepared and notifying them that the filing of a lawsuit against the agencies was forthcoming.
+The Gullah/Geechee SIC also seeks to institute and demand official recognition of the governance (minority rights) necessary to accomplish its mission to protect its community through collective efforts, which will provide a healthy environment, care for the well-being of each person, and provide economic empowerment.
+The Gullah/Geechee Nation spans from North Carolina to northern Florida and receives the downward flow of the Savannah River, which brings its benefits and also could bring disastrous impacts to a community that relies so heavily on the water, as discussed below.
+Plaintiff Gullah/Geechee SIC was a signatory to a letter sent to DOE and NNSA on April 20, 2021, again requesting that a new or supplemental PEIS be prepared and notifying them that the filing of a lawsuit against the agencies was forthcoming.
 No response was received.